2003scape/rscsundae/doc/whydec2001.md

 There were no priest robes since these were introduced with the Biohazard quest in 2002 and originally pay-to-play only.
-You can get monk robes from the prayer guild.
+You could get monk robes from the prayer guild.

 There was only one pickaxe type, since tiered pickaxes were introduced with Fatigue.